Allometry

 Arguments

-• P: phytoplankton concentration
+• P: prey concentration

-• Z: zooplankton concentration
+• Z: predator concentration

-• maximum_grazing_rate: maximum grazing rate of the predator
+• maximum_grazing_rate: maximum grazing rate gₘₐₓ

 source

-predation_assimilation_loss_preferential(P, Z, assimilation_efficiency,
+idealized_predation_unassimilated_loss(P, Z, assimilation_efficiency, maximum_grazing_rate, half_saturation)

 Formulation